renana/osd-github-101/OSD-Smart/career.md

 - Speak up and ensure that your voice is being heard
 - Stand up for your values
 - Start creating promotion document and align it with your goals.
 - Thanks for this wonderful workshop
 - The 'impossible' is possible!
 - The best is yet to come
-- Track your progress and evaluate periodicallly
+- Track your progress and evaluate periodically
 - Trust your abilities!
 You are smart.
 - Try new things
-- Try to be kind to everyone you work with even if it's just smiling atsomeone you pass in the hallway.
+- Try to be kind to everyone you work with even if it's just smiling at someone you pass in the hallway.
 - Understand what is the gap between your current level and the next level
-- Use Udemy or codeacademy for git practices.
+- Use Udemy or codeacademy for git practice.
 It has good resource.
-- Work Smart
+- Work smart
 - Work hard
 - Work towards your goal